TypeStrong/ts-loader/README.md

 ### Faster Builds

 As your project becomes bigger, compilation time increases linearly.
 It's because typescript's semantic checker has to inspect all files on every rebuild.
-The simple solution is to disable it by using the `transpileOnly: true` option, but doing so leaves you without type checking.
+The simple solution is to disable it by using the `transpileOnly: true` option, but doing so leaves you without type checking and *will not output declaration files*.

 You probably don't want to give up type checking; that's rather the point of TypeScript.
 So what you can do is use the [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
 It runs the type checker on a separate process, so your build remains fast thanks to `transpileOnly: true` but you still have the type checking.
 Also, the plugin has several optimizations to make incremental type checking faster (AST cache, multiple workers).